top of page

 Before the invention of the water heater, hot water was a time-consuming luxury.

-Anyone wanting a hot bath had to heat the water in small batches over an open fire or a stove and transfer them one bucket at a time to a bathtub.
+Anyone wanting a hot bath had to heat the water in small batches over an open fire or a stove and transfer it one bucket at a time to a bathtub.

 First Instantaneous Water Heater